A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Notation and Evaluation Criteria

 A learning task, \(L\), is a machine learning problem that is characterized by a label space \(\mathcal{Y}\) and a predictive function \(f(x)\), corresponding to a single domain \(D\).
 The label space represents a set of possible workload values, and the predictive function produces a workload value, \(y_i \in \mathcal{Y}\) given a set of physiological metrics, \(x_i \in \mathcal{X}\).
 A predictive function can take the form of a conditional probability distribution \(P(\mathcal{Y}|\mathcal{X})\), which represents the probability of assigning a workload value to a given set of physiological metrics.

 It is important to note that changes to either \(D\), \(\mathcal{Y}\), or \(f(x)\) constitute a new learning tasks.
-Changes to a domain (i.e., domain shift) are intuitive, as they represent a distribution shift of physiological metrics brought on by performing a task under different working conditions (e.g., weather).
-Changes to a label space (i.e., label shift) are characterized by a different range of possible workload values or distribution across workload components, typically brought on by performing a new task.
+Changes to a domain (i.e., \emph{domain shift}) are intuitive, as they represent a distribution shift of physiological metrics brought on by performing a task under different working conditions (e.g., weather).
+Changes to a label space (i.e., \emph{label shift}) are characterized by a different range of possible workload values or distribution across workload components, typically brought on by performing a new task.
 Changes to the predictive function \(f(x)\) are less intuitive and more easily explained via task recognition.

-A typical task recognition problem is defined as training a predictive function to learn the relationship between a set of physiological metrics and a label space (e.g., (1, 2, and 3)), where each integer represents a unique task.
-A similar task recognition problem can be defined using the same metrics and the same label space, but where each integer represents the task difficulty (i.e., easy, medium, or hard).
-These two task recognition problems are semantically different, but the underlying machine learning method does not inherently recognizes these differences; therefore, uniqueness of these two learning tasks cannot be fully specified by the domain and label space.
+A typical task recognition problem is defined as training a predictive function to learn the relationship between a set of physiological metrics and a label space (e.g., [1, 2, and 3]), where each integer represents a unique task.
+A similar task recognition problem can be use the same metrics and the same label space, but with each integer representing the task difficulty (i.e., [easy, medium, or hard]).
+These two problems are semantically different, but the underlying machine learning method does not inherently recognize these differences; therefore, the uniqueness of these two learning tasks cannot be fully specified by the domain and label space.
 The changes in how the resulting predictive functions, \(f(x)\), map the physiological metrics to the output values is a key characteristic in differentiating these two learning tasks.

-Numerous methods have been applied to the non-IID machine learning problems, each characterized by the number of distributions and distribution shift type (see Fig. \ref{fig:dist_shift}).
-Three evaluation criteria are applied to the presented methods: (1) Portability (2) Model Complexity (3) Adaptability.